 ECSB-Doctoral Workshop on Entrepreneurship and Small Business Management

-at RENT XXXI on 15 November 2017 in Lund, SWEDEN
+at RENT XXXII on 14 November 2018 in Toledo, Spain

-Best paper award given to attend USASBE Conference in 2018
+Best paper wins trip to USASBE Conference in January 2019

 The Doctoral Workshop has a successful tradition at RENT.
 It represents a unique opportunity for doctoral students to present their thesis proposals and obtain useful insight into how their work can be improved and progressed as well as an opportunity for bouncing ideas off on experienced faculty.
 The workshop also facilitates the exchange of research experiences and new ideas in the fields of entrepreneurship and small business.
 The ECSB Doctoral Workshop is truly a meeting place for both new and experienced researchers from all over Europe and an ideal place to start networking.
 We particularly encourage students in the early stages of their research to participate as a way of launching themselves into the international research community.